marzukia/aionba/README.md

 # aionba
 Asynchronous stats.nba.com API wrapper, utilising `asyncio`, `aiohttp`, and `aiosqlite` libraries for the backend.
-Caching functionality built into request calls to reduce overhead on API, proxy and header rotation to avoid bans.
+Caching functionality built into request calls to reduce overhead on API.
 This library aims to allow the user to consistently update their NBA stats database.

 Shout out to this [project](https://github.com/seemethere/nba_py/wiki/stats.nba.com-Endpoint-Documentation) for documenting the API well.

 ## Usage
-### Proxy
-`aionba` builds in a proxy list builder, this allows you to *hopefully* avoid being detected and blocked.
-In order to fetch a list of proxies, use `await aionba.proxy.get_clean_proxies(threshold=3)`.

 ### Core
 The key function which this wrapper uses is `await aionba.core.fetch_urls([a, b, c], proxies=proxy_arr)` which will asynchronously retrieve those values.